OWASP/www-chapter-bristol-uk/index.md

 ## Welcome to OWASP Bristol Chapter

 The OWASP Bristol Chapter is run by [Craig Francis][craig] and [Jon Gadsden][jon].

-We are  a bunch of friendly people interested in application security, and we are interested in every flavour of security.
+We are  a bunch of friendly people interested in application security and we meet up four or five times a year to discuss a whole range of security topics.

-The Bristol Chapter is pleased to have the support of [WiTCH][witch] (Women in Tech & Cyber Hub) in promoting a more diverse software security community in the South West of England
+The Bristol Chapter is pleased to have the support of [WiTCH][witch] (Women in Tech & Cyber Hub) in promoting a more diverse software security community in the South West of England.

 ### Social media